PyPLUTO: a data analysis Python package for the PLUTO code: Benchmark examples

 This test problem examines particle acceleration near an X-type magnetic reconnection region ( \hyperlink{ref-Puzzoni2021}{Puzzoni et al., 2021}).
 In the last decades, magnetic reconnection ( \hyperlink{ref-Mattia2023}{Mattia et al., 2023}, \hyperlink{ref-Bugli2024}{Bugli et al., 2024}) has proven to be a key physical process to explain the population of non-thermal particles in solar flares, relativistic outflows, and neutron star magnetospheres.
 This sort of test provides valuable insights into particle acceleration mechanisms in high-energy astrophysical environments by enabling the investigation of particle trajectories and energy distribution near the X-point.

 In the right panel of Fig. \ref{fig::plots} we show an adaptation of the top panel of Figure 13-14 from \hyperlink{ref-Mignone2018}{Mignone et al., 2018}.
 The main plot displays the distribution of test particles, color-coded by their velocity magnitudes, with magnetic field lines overlaid as solid and dashed lines.
 The inset panel shows the energy spectrum at the initial ($t = 0$, in blue) and final ($t = 100$, in red) time.
-In this scenario, the absence of a guide field ($\vec{E} \cdot \vec{B} = 0$), results in a symmetric distribution along the y-axis from the combined effects of the gradient, curvature, and $\vec{E} \times \vec{B}$ drifts in the vicinity of the X-point, where the electric field is the strongest.
+In this scenario, the absence of a guide field ($\vec{E} \cdot \vec{B} = 0$) results in a symmetric distribution along the y-axis from the combined effects of the gradient, curvature, and $\vec{E} \times \vec{B}$ drifts in the vicinity of the X-point, where the electric field is the strongest.

-This plot provides a clear visual representation of particle motion and energy changes, demonstrating how PyPLUTO can be used to investigate complex systems such as particle acceleration in astrophysical sources.
+This plot provides a clear visual representation of particle motion and energy changes, demonstrating how PyPLUTO can be used to investigate complex processes such as particle acceleration in astrophysical sources.

 \hypertarget{ongoing-research}{